/ By The Thyolo House

 If you've started searching for things to do in Malawi, you've probably been pulled in five directions at once — Lake Malawi snorkelling, Mount Mulanje summits, Liwonde game drives, Zomba Plateau hikes, Cape Maclear dhow cruises.
 They are all worth doing.
 But after a few days of pinballing between regions on long roads, many visitors arrive at the same quiet conclusion: Malawi rewards the people who slow down.
 The country's nickname — the Warm Heart of Africa — isn't a marketing line.
 It's a pace.
 And nowhere is that pace easier to settle into than the tea country of Thyolo, in the cool green south.

 This guide is for travellers who want to experience Malawi not as a checklist but as a place to wake up in.
-We've built it around the Shire Highlands and the historic Conforzi Tea Estate — where The Thyolo House, a five-room boutique hotel and Italian fusion restaurant, sits among 1920s tea fields and indigenous forest.
-From here, you can dip into the country's headline sights on day trips, then come home each evening to a garden, a pool, and a kitchen that cooks what it grew that morning.
+We've built it around the Shire Highlands and the historic Thyolo Highlands — where The Thyolo House, a five-room boutique hotel and Italian fusion restaurant, sits on a historic property in the Thyolo highlands.
+From here, you can dip into the country's headline sights on independent visits, then come home each evening to a garden, a pool, and a kitchen that cooks what it grew that morning.

 Rethinking Things to Do in Malawi: The Case for Slow Travel